 How to fix it: Whenever you cook bacon, jar the fat.
 "When you get about half a cup full, use it to cook and fry things in," Odermatt says.
 "My favorites are to fry chicken skin in it and also kale stems.
 After I make a kale salad, I'll chop up the kale and throw them in the hot bacon fat to fry for a crispy kale chip treat."

 Are you waiting until the end to drain your bacon fat?
 If so, the fat in the pan will burn your bacon and prevent it from getting that delicious crisp, explains Tom Beckman, Escoffier chef educator.

 How to fix it: For maximum crispness, drain the fat part of the way through cooking, Beckman suggests.

 You might be used to heading to the bacon section, but there's a whole other arena waiting to be explored.

 How to fix it: "Don't be scared of the meat counter," says Executive Chef Hugo Bolanos with Wolfgang Puck at Hotel Bel-Air in Los Angeles.
 You'll find whole slabs and can have it sliced exactly how you want it.
 "I recommend 1/8-inch slices or about 14 to 16 slices per pound," Bolanos says.

 Mistake: Only thinking of bacon at breakfast.

 Yes, bacon and eggs are a dream team.
 But bacon is versatile!

-How to fix it: Chefs also love bacon for breads and desserts.
+How to fix it: Chefs also love bacon for bread and desserts.
 Try adding it into your cornbread, suggests Beckman.
-Or, use the bacon grease in place of butter in some homemade biscuits, suggests Royster.
+Or use the bacon grease in place of butter in some homemade biscuits, suggests Royster.
 Another idea?
-Use bacon grease for a savory addition to the frosting on cinnamon rolls, suggests Executive Chef Adam Vero, with Hearth & Dram in Denver, Colorado.
+Use bacon grease for a savory addition to the frosting on cinnamon rolls, suggests Executive Chef Adam Vero of Guard and Grace in Denver, Colorado.

 Mistake: Not using a splatter screen.